craftcms/cms/docs/templating/includejsfile.md

 # `{% includeJsFile %}`

-{intro} This tag will queue up a Javascript file for inclusion on the page.
+This tag will queue up a Javascript file for inclusion on the page.

 ```twig
 {% includeJsFile "/vendor/redactor/redactor.js" %}